iiWhiteii/Maple_Bot/README.md

     <strong>Reinforcement Learning with DQN</strong>
     <br>
     This reinforcement learning algorithm, known as DQN (Deep Q Learning), allows our agent to learn in an environment where the agent gets rewarded for certain right actions and penalized for certain bad actions.
+    The algorithm learned to play games like Breakout, Pong, and Space Invaders at or above human-level performance.
+Currently, I'm testing this out with the hope of working on modern 2d game known as Maplestory
 </p>